LIFEHUBBER

 AniGen is a framework for generating animatable 3D assets from a single image, with outputs that include mesh, skeleton, and skinning for downstream animation and simulation workflows.

 The project presents AniGen as a unified system for producing rigged, animate-ready 3D assets rather than static 3D geometry alone.
-This page is for general reference, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is